ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Note that this tracer is slow because Windows often uses events (calling `NtSetEvent`) even outside the loader.

-Swap out `ntdll!NtSetEvent` for `ntdll!NtWaitForSingleObject` and change `echo` messages to get more info.
+Swap out `ntdll!NtSetEvent` for `ntdll!NtWaitForSingleObject` and change `echo` messages to get more information.
 The `LdrpLoadCompleteEvent` and `LdrpWorkCompleteEvent` events are never manually reset (`ntdll!NtResetEvent`).
 They're [auto-reset events](https://learn.microsoft.com/en-us/windows/win32/sync/event-objects), so passing them into a wait function causes them to reset (even if no actual waiting occurs).

 Be aware that anti-malware software hooking on `ntdll!NtWaitForSingleObject` (or other NTDLL internal functions) can cause a breakpoint command to run twice (I ran into this issue).